 Say hello to the Skoda Karoq an SUV.
-That will sit in Skoda India’s line up below the Kodiak and above the upcoming Hyundai Creta rival.
+That will sit in the Skoda India lineup below the Kodiak.
+And above the upcoming Hyundai Creta rival Skoda Kushaq.
 But, unlike its two SUV siblings, the Skoda Karoq will be a full CBU import.
 That means it will attract heavy import duties.
-This means, that it will likely be priced higher than its size suggests.
-So, while it’s about the size of a KIA Seltos on the outside.
-Its price will likely make it a close arrival in the likes of the Jeep Compass.
-But if you think it’s coming to battle with one arm tied behind.
-Its back thinks again because Skoda has a few clever tricks up its sleeve with this one.
-Before we go any further, though be sure to like this tell us also in the comments what you think of the Karoq.
+And it will likely be priced higher than its size suggests.

 Skoda Karoq Exterior

 At the rear, you get the new staple of large Skoda lettering across the tailgate.
 And I particularly like the shape of the LED tail lamps.
-And while we’re talking about back, let’s talk about the boot, which is quite generous at 520 liters.
+And while we are talking about back, let us talk about the boot.
+That is quite generous at 520 liters.
 The seats can be dropped at the pull of a lever to free up 1630 liters.

 - Bag hooks,

-- And even a magnetized LED flashlight to help you change your tire in the dark
+- Magnetized LED flashlight to help you change your tire in the dark,

 Skoda Karoq Interior

-And it’s placed high enough that you get a good enough view out of the front.
-Plus there are these quarter glasses behind me.
-That lets in a lot of light, and if you want more light still that’s always the massive panoramic sunroof.
-So, it’s more comfortable in the backseat.
-Then its exterior size would suggest.
-But what about if you’re sat in the front.
+And it is placed high enough that you get a good enough view out of the front.
+Plus, there are these quarter glasses behind me.
+That lets in a lot of light.

 FEATURES SKODA KAROQ